PhonlakritTH/ATCS-CPE-Phonlakrit_Somsong/README.md

 # 📖 ATCS-CPE-Phonlakrit_Somsong
-This repository is for send homework Lab from Advanced Topics in Computer Software
+This repository is for send homework Lab from Advanced Topics in Computer Software.
+This single repository is used to collect all lab assignments (LAB) and the Final Project throughout the entire course.

 # 💻 Lab Contents
 - LAB01: LLM Foundations